pulumi/docs/content/docs/guides/crosswalk/kubernetes/worker-nodes.md

   * Use a specific version of Kubernetes for each node group.
-This pins the nodes to a particular release in a declarative manner, instead of implicitly using the latest available version, or using a smart default where both can be updated at any moment.
+This pins the nodes to a particular release in a declarative manner, instead of implicitly using the latest available version or using a smart default where both can be updated at any moment.
   * Tag resources under management to provide the ability to assign metadata to resources to make it easier to manage, search, and filter them.